 As an expedition volunteer, you will actively contribute to fieldwork from day one.
 Guided by local experts, you will learn and apply scientific methodologies while exploring vibrant reefs, deploying underwater camera systems, and assisting with the capture, tagging, and release of sharks and turtles.

-Immerse yourself in the following scientific techniques:
+Immerse yourself in marine science and learn the following scientific techniques:

 Species ID: Identifying marine megafauna, including sharks, rays, turtles, and piscivorous fishes, is essential for assessing marine ecosystem biodiversity.
 This process involves recognizing species by specific physical characteristics and behaviors, providing critical data for conservation.
 Accurate species identification enables scientists to monitor population trends, understand ecological roles, and evaluate the health of marine habitats.